Bob Ralston: Career

 A native of Southern California, Ralston graduated from Montebello High School in 1955 and attended Wheaton College in Illinois on a full music scholarship.
 Before finishing his degree, he transferred to the University of Southern California in Los Angeles, from which he earned a Bachelor of Music degree in composition and accompanying in 1964.
 During his college years, Ralston played six nights a week with the Freddy Martin orchestra (1959-1962) at Los Angeles's Coconut Grove nightclub, where in 1962, Welk invited him on his show as a guest musician.

 Playing with Freddy Martin lasted until the summer of 1963, when one of Welk's original pianists, Jerry Burke, fell ill and soon died, and Ralston was hired on a permanent basis.
 The Welk programs feature Ralston's piano and organ solos, but they frequently include his performances as a singer, dancer, and comedian.
 He arranged music and continued to perform for the Music Makers live and on television until 1982 when Welk retired from active performing.
 Since 1988, he has been the pianist and organist for the Founders Church of Religious Science in Los Angeles, an affiliate of the Centers for Spiritual Living.

-Throughout his career, Ralston has recorded several hundred albums; many of them as a solo artist or with bandleaders, including Welk, Ray Conniff, and Billy Vaughn.
-He has also been active in the preservation of theater pipe organs across America and has been a guest conductor for several symphony orchestras.
+Throughout his career, Ralston had recorded several hundred albums; many of them as a solo artist or with bandleaders, including Welk, Ray Conniff, and Billy Vaughn.
+He was also been active in the preservation of theater pipe organs across America and was a guest conductor for several symphony orchestras.
 Ralston appeared as host in a 1999 PBS rerun of Lawrence Welk's "Time" show.
-He still holds regular concerts in his home with various guest vocalists.
+He frequently held regular concerts in his home with various guest vocalists.

 Personal life

-Ralston and his Dutch-born wife, Fietje, were married on March 3, 1963, and had two adult children.
+Ralston and his Dutch-born wife, Fietje, were married on March 3, 1963, and had two children.
 The Ralstons resided Granada Hills in the San Fernando Valley in Los Angeles.

-Ralston died peacefully at his home in Los Angeles California, on July 1, 2025, a day short of his 87th birthday.

 Ralston's parents were Bradford Ralston and the former Marjorie Elizabeth Norton (1911–1998), an early cartoonist for Walt Disney.
 In 1928, Disney hired her as an inker, the thirteenth person employed by the new company.
 She was the first female voice actor for Minnie Mouse in the 1929 cartoon Wild Waves.
 Ralston's brother, Frederick Carleton "Rick" Ralston (born August 25, 1941), founded Crazy Shirts in Honolulu, Hawaii.
 His paternal aunt and uncle, Esther Ralston and Howard Ralston (1904–1992), were actors.